liuminex/jumpcutter-2/README.md

 ### Jumpcutter 2

-> Removes scilent frames from videos
+> Removes silent frames from videos

 Original code from <a href="https://github.com/carykh/jumpcutter">this</a> repo.
 A lot of improvements have been made.
 The output is a number of shorter videos, you need to merge them manuallly (suggested software: Avidemux).